Computer Science Foundation degree Course overview

 When to apply

-Your application for entry in September 2023 should arrive at UCAS between September 2022 and 25th January 2023.
-Applications that arrive after 25th January 2023 will be considered only at City's discretion.
+Your application for entry in September 2025 should arrive at UCAS between September 2024 and the UCAS deadline in January 2025.
+Applications that arrive after the UCAS deadline will be considered only at City's discretion.

 Contacting UCAS